cbmr-data/cbmr-data.github.io/esrum/source/usage/transfers.rst

  Transferring data to/from Esrum
 *********************************

-An official SFTP server is made available at ``sftp.ku.dk``.
+A public SFTP server is made available at ``sftp.ku.dk``.
 This server allows you to access your home folder, your projects, and your datasets from another computer, whether a personal computer or another server/cluster, and either upload data from that computer to Esrum or